MicrosoftDocs/learn/learn-pr/languages/python-datatypes-numeric-operations/includes/2-exercise-determine-datatypes.md

 - The `type()` function returns the data type of a specified value.
 - The `instanceof()` function allows you to check to see whether a value is an instance of a specified data type.
-- The `float` data type is for numeric values containing fractional values that are represented as numbers with values after the decimal point.
+- The `float` data type is for numeric values containing fractional values that are represented as numbers after the decimal point.
 - Values have data types, and variables do not.
 A variable is merely pointed to a value, and it can point to any value of any data type.